-Rear Adm.
-William Radford was born in Fincastle, Va., 1 March 1808 and entered the U.S. Navy during 1825.
+William Radford -- born in Fincastle, Va., 1 March 1808 -- entered the U.S. Navy during 1825.
 He commanded the landing party from Warren which captured the Mexican warship Malek Adhel at Mazatlan and took part in other Pacific coast operations of the Mexican War.
 During the Civil War, he commanded the ill-fated Cumberland but was on board the frigate Roanoke as a member of a Court of enquiry when his ship was attacked by the Confederate casemate ram Virginia.
-Captain Radford subsequently commanded the armored ship New Ironsides during Union attacks on Fort Fisher in December 1864 and in January 1865.
-Promoted rear admiral in 1866, he commanded the European squadron during 1869 and 1870.
+Capt.
+Radford subsequently commanded the armored ship New Ironsides during Union attacks on Fort Fisher in December 1864 and in January 1865.
+Promoted to rear admiral in 1866, he commanded the European squadron during 1869 and 1870.
 Rear Adm.
-Radford died at Washington, D.C., 8 January 1890.
+Radford died at Washington, D.C., on 8 January 1890.

-At Noumea Radford joined TG 67.5 with which she bombarded Japanese positions and installations on Guadalcanal 19 January 1943.
+At Noumea, New Caledonia, Radford joined TG 67.5 with which she bombarded Japanese positions and installations on Guadalcanal on 19 January 1943.
 On the night of 23-24 January, she attacked the enemy staging area on Kolombangara and within the next week had splashed three enemy planes.
 Radford then retired to Tulagi, whence she sailed to cover the occupation of the Russell Islands by U.S. troops.
-Radford shelled Munda Airfield and installations on New Georgia Island on the night of 5-6 March 1943 and, on the nights of 15 and 16 March, bombarded Kolombangara.
+Radford shelled Munda Airfield and installations on New Georgia Island on the night of 5-6 March and, on the nights of 15 and 16 March, bombarded Kolombangara.

 By 2 February 1944 Radford was back at Majuro Atoll.
 On the 18th, she screened tankers as they fueled the Truk Island striking force, then escorted the replenishment force to the New Hebrides.
 In March, she returned to the Solomons and shelled gun emplacements on Bougainville.

-Proceeding to New Guinea in April, Radford bombarded the beach at Humboldt Bay in support of landings there on the 22d.
+Proceeding to New Guinea in April 1944, Radford bombarded the beach at Humboldt Bay in support of landings there on the 22nd.
 She steamed back to the Solomons; stopped at Noumea; and returned to the New Guinea area in early June.
 Into September she continued support of the New Guinea campaign with escort runs and gunfire support missions.

-Sailing for Leyte Gulf 20 February, she continued on to Eniwetok Atoll, Pearl Harbor, and San Francisco.
+Sailing for Leyte Gulf on 20 February 1945, she continued on to Eniwetok Atoll, Pearl Harbor, and San Francisco.
 She remained there undergoing repairs until 30 September 1945.
-Radford decommissioned 17 January 1946.
+Radford was decommissioned on 17 January 1946.

 Occupied with overhaul and type training at Pearl Harbor for the next year, Radford then sailed 19 November 1951 for operations with Task Force 77, a fast carrier striking group, off Korea.
 Other operations found her with British units off the west coast of the embattled peninsula and steaming close inshore for bombardment and to support minesweeping operations.
 She also rescued survivors from the grounded SS Easton off the coast of Japan, before returning to Pearl Harbor 21 June 1952.